Evidence-based medicine

-Evidence-based medicine (EBM) is "the conscientious, explicit and judicious use of current best evidence in making decisions about the care of individual patients".
+Evidence-based medicine (EBM), sometimes known within healthcare as evidence-based practice (EBP), is "the conscientious, explicit and judicious use of current best evidence in making decisions about the care of individual patients.
+It means integrating individual clinical expertise with the best available external clinical evidence from systematic research."
 The aim of EBM is to integrate the experience of the clinician, the values of the patient, and the best available scientific information to guide decision-making about clinical management.
 The term was originally used to describe an approach to teaching the practice of medicine and improving decisions by individual physicians about individual patients.

+The EBM Pyramid is a tool that helps in visualizing the hierarchy of evidence in medicine, from least authoritative, like expert opinions, to most authoritative, like systematic reviews.

+Adoption of evidence-based medicine is necessary in a human rights-based approach to public health and a precondition for accessing the right to health.